-The city was founded in 1891 and incorporated in 1934.
-It is the seat of Dickens County.
-The county was created in 1876 from Young and Bexar territories.
-It is eight miles below the escarpment of the caprock (high plains).
-First settlements grew from dugout line camps used by cowboys of famous Spur, Pitchfork and Matador ranches.
-Dickens began as an early pioneer settlement, growing as a rich cotton and cattle producing region.
+The city was founded in 1891, incorporated in 1934 and is the Dickens County seat.
+First settlements grew from dugout line camps used by cowboys of the famous Spur, Pitchfork and Matador ranches.
 Today, it serves as a retail center for a large ranching and farming area.
 Hunters know it as the "Unofficial Wild Boar Capital of Texas."

 You are now leaving TravelTex.com.
 You are on your way to an external website.